dantasfiles/cornell/cornell-cs-major-reading-list-fall-2024.md

 These are books that are recommended for use in Fall 2024 computer science classes at Cornell.

-<br>The books marked with a ✨ are ones I've liked enough to read all the way through
+The books marked with a ✨ are ones I've liked enough to read all the way through

 See also [**Cornell AI minor Fall 2024 Reading List**](https://dantasfiles.com/cornell/cornell-ai-minor-reading-list-fall-2024)